pavdemesh/grokking_algos/README.md

 # grokking_algos
-this is the folder to store my code while studying Grokking Algos
+this is the folder for my code while studying Grokking Algos